 How does a fixed-rate mortgage work?

-- Regardless of any fluctuations in interest rates, your monthly payments will remain the same as long as this agreement is active.
+Regardless of any changes in interest rates, your monthly payments will stay the same while this agreement remains active.

-- After the fixed rate period has ended, you typically progress to your lender’s Standard Variable Rate (SVR), which is often higher than what you were previously paying and usually more expensive than their own Tracker Rates.
+Once the fixed-rate period ends, you usually switch to your lender’s Standard Variable Rate (SVR).
+This rate is often higher than your previous payments and can be more expensive than their Tracker Rates.

-- Preparing three to four months in advance is worthwhile to secure the best deal possible on your next fixed-rate mortgage.
-This will give you plenty of time to scour the market and compare rates more favourable than the standard variable rate.
+Starting your preparation three to four months early can help you secure the best deal for your next fixed-rate mortgage.
+This approach allows you enough time to review the market and compare rates that may be more competitive than the standard variable rate.

 What are the pros and cons of fixed-rate mortgages?